AitoDotAI/aito-python-tools/docs/source/install.rst

 --------------------
 Aito Python SDK is actively developed on GitHub, where the code is `always available
 <https://github.com/AitoDotAI/aito-python-tools>`_.
-If you want to work with the development version, clone the git repo and run in development mode.
+If you want to work with the development version, clone the git repo and run it in the development mode.

 .. code-block:: console